 How well did Plymouth prepare you for the challenges that you have faced, or will face, in your career?

 The engineering course itself, has shown me how to deal with juggling lots of work and deadlines effectively.
 It built my confidence, ability to think on the spot and defend my arguments through assessed debates, which is useful in a work environment.
 We were taught to consider environmental and ethical issues that we may meet in our careers, which is really important and eye-opening.

-Plymouth University has incredible facilities, research and academic brilliance, the campus has a really laid back vibe, with great down to earth lecturers, a location begging to be explored and lots of fun societies.
+The University of Plymouth has incredible facilities, research, and academic brilliance, the campus has a really laid back vibe, with great down to earth lecturers, a location begging to be explored and lots of fun societies.

 What will your next move (job or further study) be after graduation?